-Therefore, six directors, Mr. DeBenedictis, Mr. Glanton, Mr. Greenberg, Mr. Holland, Mr. Hankowsky and Mr. Sordoni will stand for election by a plurality of the votes cast at the 2013 Annual Meeting, and three directors having terms ending at the 2014 Annual Meeting will continue to serve on the Board of Directors in accordance with their prior election.
-At the 2013 Annual Meeting, proxies in the accompanying form, properly executed, will be voted for the election of the six nominees listed below, unless authority to do so has been withheld in the manner specified in the instructions on the proxy card or the record holder does not have discretionary voting power under the NYSE rules (see "Voting At The Meeting - Broker Non-Votes" on pages 2 and 3).
+Therefore, seven directors will stand for election by a majority of the votes cast at the 2015 Annual Meeting.
+At the 2015 Annual Meeting, proxies in the accompanying form, properly executed, will be voted for the election of the nominees listed below, unless authority to do so has been withheld in the manner specified in the instructions on the proxy card or the record holder does not have discretionary voting power under the NYSE rules (see "What is the proxy?" on page 2 and "Proposals Under Consideration at This Meeting" on page 4).
 Discretionary authority is reserved to cast votes for the election of a substitute should any nominee be unable or unwilling to serve as a director.
-Each nominee has stated his willingness to serve and the Company believes that the nominees will be available to serve.
+Each nominee has stated his or her willingness to serve and the Company believes that the nominees will be available to serve.